-Public Health England does not currently recommend the use of face coverings for children in primary schools so face masks/coverings are not required.
-The children use the external doors of their classrooms rather than walking through school for the majority of the time so the number of times they are likely to encounter someone from outside their bubble is very limited.
-Parents/carers are however encouraged to wear face coverings/masks when dropping off or collecting from school, particularly when it is difficult to maintain social distancing.
+Public Health England does not currently recommend the use of face coverings for children in primary schools so face masks/coverings are not required for children.
+The external doors of their classrooms are used rather than walking through school for the majority of the time so the number of times they are likely to encounter someone from outside their bubble is very limited.
+School staff do not wear face coverings when teaching but do wear them in communal areas around school.
+Parents/carers are asked to wear face coverings/masks when dropping off or collecting from school.

 There are staggered start and end times.

 To minimise the number of children arriving and leaving school at the same time and in the same place, we have staggered start and end times and use four different entrances/exits.

 |Mrs Gadd’s class||Foundation stage gate||8:55||3:25|

 |Year 2||Main gate to KS1 playground||8:55||3:25|